 Older adults also have different, often more complicated health care problems, such as multiple disorders, which may require use of many drugs (sometimes called polypharmacy) and thus greater likelihood of a high-risk drug being prescribed (see table ).

 Early detection of problems can result in early intervention, which can prevent deterioration and improve quality of life Quality of Life in Older People Quality of life (QOL) is the degree to which a person is healthy, comfortable, and able to participate in or enjoy life events.
 It is critical for health care practitioners to take quality of... read more , often through relatively minor, inexpensive interventions (eg, lifestyle changes).
 Thus, some older patients, particularly the frail or chronically ill, are best evaluated using a comprehensive geriatric assessment Comprehensive Geriatric Assessment Comprehensive geriatric assessment is a multidimensional process designed to assess the functional ability, health (physical, cognitive, and mental), and socioenvironmental situation of older... read more , which includes evaluation of function and quality of life, best administered by an interdisciplinary team Geriatric Interdisciplinary Teams Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
-The current HHS strategic plan (2018-2022) includes the following... read more .
+The HHS strategic plan for 2022 to 2026 includes the following... read more .

 On average, older patients have 6 diagnosable disorders.
 A disorder in one organ system can weaken another system, exacerbating the deterioration of both and leading to disability, dependence, and, without intervention, death.
 Multiple disorders complicate diagnosis and treatment, and effects of the disorders are magnified by social disadvantage (eg, isolation) and poverty (as patients outlive their resources and supportive peers) and by functional and financial problems.